paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about the [PADI Rescue Diver course](https://www.padi.com/courses/rescue-diver)

-If you would like to book our PADI Rescue Diver course, please [Contact Us](/contact)
+If you would like to book our Rescue Diver course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/RD1.png,img/our-diving/RD2.png,img/our-diving/RD3.png" paddingTop="10px" >}}

 <div class="grey-bar"></div>

-#### PADI DIVE MASTER
+#### DIVE MASTER

 Become a diving professional, expand your knowledge, and have the option to work worldwide.
-The PADI Divemaster course teaches you to be a leader and take charge of diving activities.
+Our Divemaster course teaches you to be a leader and take charge of diving activities.
 During your DM study you will undertake classwork, practical exercises, and participate in diver training in both confined and open water conditions.

 Topics and hands-on seminars associated with the DM course include:

-• The role and character of the PADI Divemaster
+• The role and character of the Divemaster
 • Supervising diving activities and assisting with student divers
 • Diver safety and risk management
 • Specialized techniques